 Hall looked completely exhausted as he began the final over, but the adrenaline kept him going.
 He found it difficult to go past Mackay, though.
 Hall was so drained out that he took out time before every ball to rest himself.
 As he ran in the fading light, his spikes bruising the lush green Adelaide Oval, the tension built over.
 The West Indians were alert; the Australians in the dressing-room were edgy; the crowd almost forgot to utter a single sound.

 Mackay looked serene, though.
 He played out seven deliveries without the slightest lapse.
-For the sixth ball onwards, Hall decided to come round the wicket.
+Hall bowled five balls over the wicket before coming round the wicket.
 MacKay played out two more balls.
 As Hall came on to bowl the final delivery, he messed up his run-up, and did not release the ball.
 He decided to switch to over the wicket instead.

 Mackay played out the eighth and final ball.
 A group of schoolboys rushed on to the ground (the policemen had probably given up by now, and they too were sucked in by what was going on at the ground); the West Indians looked dejected; however, there was still one small bit of drama left in the match — Hoy had called it a no-ball.
 The ground had to be cleared, and Hall had to bowl yet again — the ninth of the over — and he looked so exhausted that it seemed that he may not be able to bowl it again.

 Mackay, meanwhile, had to muster the concentration to play out yet another ball to save the match.
-One wonders what went through his mind.
+One can only wonder what went through his mind.
 In his own words, “as I faced the last ball I thought – if it’s going to be short I won’t let it hit my bat, I’ll take it on the body or the head if necessary.”

 As Mackay had anticipated, a tired but hopeful Hall let loose a short-pitched one.
 The trick that had worked with Benaud at Brisbane did not work with Mackay here.
 Showing exemplary courage, he shouldered arms and let the ball hit his ribs, resulting in a major bruise, but ensuring that he had seen Australia off to safety.